BL00DY-C0D3/Echo-VR-Server-on-Docker/README.md

 With this Repo you can automatically install and configure everything  you need to run the Echo Server Instances in Docker Containers.

-As the Dockerfile is based on the ARM Version of Unusual Norm, a special thanks to him!

 There are 2 methods you can install this.
 1. with the install.sh: This automatically does install everything needed, builds the container and configures everything needed to get the server running
 2. Building and setting everything up by yourself.